VladimirAlkin/Prisoners_Dilemma/README.txt

-Algorithm for choosing a stratgy for a Prisoner's dilemma
+Algorithm for choosing a strategy for a Prisoner's dilemma

 5 strategys  - 5 classes.
 Allways cooperate*, allways defect**, random choise, tit for tat and tit for tat with 1% probality of choosing cooperate instead of defect